-If craft beer is your thing, you are going to love Wynwood.
-Wynwood has become a hotspot for craft breweries, and there are several to choose from.
-Here are some spots worth checking out to try local beer on tap.
+If craft beer is your thing, you are going to love the breweries in Wynwood.
+Wynwood has become a hotspot for craft breweries, with several to choose from.
+Here are some spots worth checking out to try a local craft beer on tap.

-The area’s original craft brewery, Wynwood Brewing Company taproom features both seasonal and signature beers, almost 20 on tap at one time!
+- Wynwood Brewing Company: The area’s original craft brewery, Wynwood Brewing Company taproom, features both seasonal and signature beers, with almost 20 on tap at one time!
 The vibe here is industrial yet comfortable, with both locals and tourists alike sampling a taste of the goods here!
 Address: 565 NW 24th St, Miami, FL 33127

-Combining both Latin and American roots, Veza Sur is an unpretentious place to sample some unique beers and Peruvian-inspired eats in an eclectic atmosphere.
+- Veza Sur Brewing: Combining both Latin and American roots, Veza Sur is the spot to sample some unique craft brews and Peruvian-inspired eats in an eclectic atmosphere.
 You also can’t go wrong with the $3 beers on select nights.
 Address: 55 NW 25th St, Miami, FL 33127

 This city is famous for its nightlife, and you know that one of the best neighborhoods in Miami also has some of the best hotspots.

-When you’re ready to liven things up, catch a show at Gramps.
+- Gramps: When you’re ready to liven things up, catch a show at Gramps.
 This hip hangout has an artsy but casual vibe and an outdoor patio with communal tables.
-The friendly locals and the cocktail menu is a delight, with daily drink specials.
+The friendly locals and cocktail menu are a delight, with daily drink specials.

 Things to Know About Wynwood Miami – Travel Tips & Advice

-When paying a visit to the district, here are a few things you should be aware of, from what to wear, where to eat to when to get the best photos possible!
+When paying a visit to the district, here are a few things you should be aware of, from what to wear and where to eat to when to get the best photos possible!
 Here are a few tips to make the most of your Wynwood trip.

 However, the former warehouse district is surrounded by residential areas.
-Take caution venturing off the busy central district as you can easily find yourself in less populated areas, making an easy target for crimes.
+Therefore, take caution venturing off the busy central district as you can easily find yourself in less populated areas, making you an easy target for crimes.